donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Content-Encoding set to gzip

-The files uploaded will still have the extenshion like site-slate.min.css.gz so just rename them like site-slate.min.css no .gz.
+The files uploaded will still have the extension like site-slate.min.css.gz so just rename them like site-slate.min.css no .gz.

-Now if you read about this you should have one file gzipped and one file not, if you do not have the correct HTTP Request and Resopnse header for older browsers = I do not care anything about older browsers. so judge for yourself
+Now if you read about this you should have one file g-zipped and one file not, if you do not have the correct HTTP Request and Response header for older browsers = I do not care anything about older browsers. so judge for yourself

 ## AWS S3

-There is allot of information on setting up AWS S3 and Cloudfront so I will not go into that; just how I use it for file distribution, and I use my own static cookiesless, "except for oauth cookie from Cloud Front", subweb for my link as static.donboulton.com which can be set up on your server and then on AWS S3 and Cloud Front adding to your web.config
+There is allot of information on setting up AWS S3 and CloudFront so I will not go into that; just how I use it for file distribution, and I use my own static cookie-less, "except for oauth cookie from Cloud Front", sub web for my link as static.donboulton.com which can be set up on your server and then on AWS S3 and Cloud Front adding to your web.config

 ```html
 <add name="Access-Control-Allow-Origin" value="http://yoursite.com" />